mokagio/mokacoding/metallo/src/posts/2018-10-30-stephen-king-advice-to-software-developers.md

 Let me leave you with one final quote from Stephen King:

 > But if you don't want to work your ass off, you have no business trying to write well.

+_If you enjoyed this post with key takeaways from On Writing you'll like my [monthly newsletter](https://mokacoding.us10.list-manage.com/subscribe?u=45a265e2a9d2b9dbec5f98d51&id=325d8c0fd4) where I share lessons learnt and food from thought from the books I've been reading.
+[Subscribe here](https://mokacoding.us10.list-manage.com/subscribe?u=45a265e2a9d2b9dbec5f98d51&id=325d8c0fd4).